 Our small customer service team was rated best customer service by Houzz.com in 2015!

-We’d be more than happy to answer any questions you may have about finding the right oriental area rug for your space.
+We’d be more than happy to answer any questions you may have about finding the best strore to buy area rugs for your space.